mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 # HDM Migrations

 HDM is used to perform migration of VMs from On-Premise to the cloud.
-There are different use cases where

-HDM migrations are used:
+HDM support the three types of migration these are.

 1. Agile Rapid Migration (ARM)
 2. Try Before Commit (TBC)